Prerequisites

 The right hand side bar represents the population of leads who converted (in the training dataset).
 In the example above, Enterprise companies represent 23% of the conversions.

-Because Enterprise companies represent a larger proportion of conversions than they represent of the population of leads, it means the segment of Enterprise companies is converting at a higher rate than the average (of the training dataset).
+Because Enterprise companies are much more common among converted leads than in the general population, it means Enterprise companies are converting at a higher rate than the average (of the training dataset).

 Conclusion => Size = Enterprise is a trait with a positive impact on conversion.

-In contrast, the population of vSMB (1-10 employees) companies represents 11% of your leads but only 2% of your conversions, meaning they are converting at a lower rate than the average.
+On the other hand, the population of vSMB (1-10 employees) companies represents 11% of your leads but only 2% of your conversions, meaning they convert at a lower rate than the average.

 Conclusion => Size = vSMB is a trait with a negative impact on conversion.